TechWithHer/Multi-Environment-Web-Service-with-Terraform-and-AWS/README.md

 # Multi-Environment Web Service with Terraform

-A small but production-shaped Terraform project that provisions a containerized web service across **isolated `dev` and `prod` environments** using a single **reusable module**.
+A small production-shaped Terraform project that provisions a containerized web service across **isolated `dev` and `prod` environments** using a single **reusable module**.
 It runs entirely on local **Docker** — no cloud account, no credentials, no cost — so anyone can clone it and `terraform apply` in under a minute.

 > Built to demonstrate idiomatic Terraform: module composition, environment isolation, `for_each` scaling, input validation, and clean separation of configuration from values.